2019 Northwestern State Demons football team

 The 2019 Northwestern State Demons football team represented Northwestern State University as a member of the Southland Conference during the 2019 NCAA Division I FCS football season.
 Led by second-year head coach Brad Laird, the Demons compiled an overall record of 3–9 with a mark of 3–6 in conference play, tying for eighth place in the Southland.
 Northwestern State played home games at Harry Turpin Stadium in Natchitoches, Louisiana.

-Previous season

-They finished the season 5–6, 4–5 in Southland play to finish in a tie for eighth place.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Demons were picked to finish in tenth place.

 Preseason All–Southland Teams

 The Demons placed four players on the preseason all–Southland teams.